by Mike Ratliff

 The more I got involved in the ministry side of things the more I found out what it was like to have that happen on my blog or to my comments on other blogs.
 If we could do such a thing as boil it all down to its very essence though much of that ugliness was a battle along one very well defined dividing line.
 That dividing line is the very focus of the Gospel as given in the Word of God.
 Is it man-centered or is God-centered?
 In fact, is the Word of God itself man-centered or God-centered?
 How you answer those questions determines your basic hermeneutic that you use to interpret Sacred Scripture.
 In those ugly battles with professing Christians who hated our stand on Doctrine and inflexibility on interpreting God’s Word, it always boiled down to this dividing line.
 Those with a man-centered focus resented everything we stated doctrinally, using clear exegetical support.
 I have even had some call me a heretic when all I was doing was quoting scripture directly.
 Those who resent us saying that certain well known “Christian” leaders are apostates or heretics do so on the very same basis.
 We point out that they take God’s Word and turn it around so that it is man-focused where it should be God-focused and that makes it heresy.

 The man-centered view of the Gospel sees the Cross as being not sufficient to save anyone.
 God’s work is not enough.
 The application of man’s free will must be brought to bear in order for a person to be saved.
 This makes God helpless to save anyone, only man can save himself by the exercise of his will.
 This is synergism.
 On the other hand, the God-centered view of the Gospel is monergism which is as I stated above, God saves whom He will save because man is helpless to save himself (John 6:44).
 Well, I am not attempting to start any new arguments along the dividing line, but I think this is also a leading element is the new debate between what we know of as true “Christ centered preaching” and what the “missional” people are calling “Gospel Centered” preaching.
-Today a good friend sent me the following post from The Bayly Blog as I was researching what I wrote above.
+A good friend sent me the following post from The Bayly Blog as I was researching what I wrote above.
 Here is a link to the post.
 Here is the text:

 What is Gospel-centered ministry, really…